 Details of SAT Exam

-Duration of the Scholastic Assessment Test is around 3 Hours (180 Minutes) in which the students have to complete 154 Questions from 4 Sections.
+The duration of the Scholastic Assessment Test is around 3 Hours (180 Minutes) during which the students have to complete 154 Questions from 4 Sections.

 The SAT exam eligibility doesn’t have any strict eligibility criteria for applicants but there are various requirements that you should take care of.
 Here is the information about various criteria such as age limit, no. of attempts, educational background, etc.

-The students above 12 years of age who have passed grade 9 are eligible for the SAT Exam.
-Usually, it is taken by the students of high school between the age of 16-19 years.
+Students above 12 years of age who have passed grade 9 are eligible for the SAT Exam.
+Usually, it is taken by students of high school between the age of 16-19 years.

 The students can take the SAT Exam multiple times without any cap on attempts.
 Through this, the students become eligible for appearing in the exam multiple times in the year.

 Educational Eligibility Criteria

 Many students ask this question: what are the eligibility criteria for the SAT Exam?